ravendb/docs/docs/consumer/basic-concepts.markdown

 ### Launching a server instance

-The RavenDB server instance can be instantiated in more than a single way:
+The RavenDB server instance can be instantiated in several ways:

 * Running the Raven.Server.exe console application (located under /Server/ in the build package).